codemix/yii2-localeurls/README.md

 > the language parameter is always prepended/insterted to the final relative/absolute URL.

-If for some reason you want to use a different name than `language` for that URL parameter you can configure it through the `languageParam` option of the `UrlManager` component.
+If for some reason you want to use a different name than `language` for that URL parameter you can configure it through the `languageParam` option of the `urlManager` component.

 ### Default Language